 When cooking with avocados, make sure to keep it simple and full of color as avocados can be used for more decedent — and less healthy — recipes due to their creamy texture: Fresh Sushi Spring Rolls, Chickpea Shackshouka With Avocado and Fresh Herbs, Grilled Vegetable Farro Bowls, or these Zucchini Boats.

-Lentils are a hearty, versatile, and nutrient-dense legume that are oftentimes a central piece of a well-rounded plant-based diet.
+Lentils are a hearty, versatile, and nutrient-dense legume that is oftentimes a central piece of a well-rounded plant-based diet.
 When it comes to lowering your blood pressure, you can thank the high quantities of “fiber, folic acid, potassium, magnesium, and protein.”
 Due to this nutrient profile, per the India Times, various studies show “lentils have been found to reduce blood pressure.”

 Make the most of your lentils by making them the central piece of the dish or harnessing their heartiness to make some of your classic favorites such as this Lentil and Beet Meatballs with Pasta, Hearty High-Protein Lentil, Kidney Bean, and Chickpea Chili, Homemade Lentil Pasta, or this Heart-Healthy Burger.

 Magnesium is an incredibly important nutrient for a variety of health benefits.
 It’s hit the health scene with a bang recently, touting its ability to help with sleep.
 Yet, this wonderful nutrient is also excellent at lowering high blood pressure.
 At the same time, you can get magnesium from many plant-based foods, nuts top the list!
 On top of magnesium, nuts are filled with healthy fats, which help satiate.

 Walnuts are rich in oil, making them the perfect meat substitute in classic recipes.
 Of course, you can also simply throw a few raw nuts on top of your favorite salad or oats and be good to go!